Frequently Asked Questions

 When should HIV treatment begin?

 Clinical guidelines recommend that antiretroviral (ARV) treatment for HIV begin as soon as possible after diagnosis.
-Given the strong health and preventative benefits, ARVs are recommended for all people living with HIV, regardless of how long they have had the virus or how healthy they are.
+The health benefits of ARV treatment are so strong.
+ARVs are advised for everyone living with HIV, regardless of how long they’ve had the virus or how healthy they are.

 See: How effective is HIV treatment?